PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 == Installation ==

-Whereas it appears in the control panel, enabling/disabling this plugin through the control panel won't do anything.
-You have to install it before setting up your WordPress installation for things to work properly.
+You have to install PG4WP *before* setting up your WordPress installation for things to work properly.

-This section describes how to install the plugin and get it working.
 This is because the database needs to be up and running before any plugin can be loaded.

 1. Unzip the files and put the `pg4wp` directory in your `/wp-content` directory.